 SET hg_experimental_serverless_computing_max_cores = 512;

--- Reset the configuration.
+-- Reset to the default.

 SET hg_computing_resource = 'serverless';